 Aglaun is determined to include only contributors currently living, studying, or working in the North Slope of Alaska.
 To achieve our goal, we are now accepting submissions year-round and publishing Aglaun in the fall rather than the spring.
 We hope these changes will allow authors, artists, craftspeople, and photographers of all ages to submit their works.

-Each issue of Aglaun focuses on Iñupiaq cultural values, and each work featured stresses at least one Iñupiaq cultural value – some directly and overtly and others indirectly and subtlety.
+Each issue of Aglaun focuses on Iñupiaq cultural values, and each work featured stresses at least one Iñupiaq cultural value – some directly and overtly and others indirectly.
 As one of my students recently observed, “Iñupiaq cultural values are universal values.
 Deep down, they are core human values.
 They are relevant everywhere.”
 We try to keep this idea in mind as we select work for Aglaun, and even though our contributors, their works, the topics discussed, and the ideas expressed are distinct and diverse, Iñupiaq cultural values can be found at the heart of them all.

 As always, we are pleased to present contributors of all ages and backgrounds, and we edit our submissions as little as possible to maintain the authors’ authentic narrative voices and styles.